Scattering Spectra Models for Physics: Numerical Results

 As an expressive representation whose coefficients are equivariant under standard group transformation, the scattering spectra can also be used to detect and identify the various statistical invariances commonly present in physical fields.
 Besides the aforementioned rotation and scaling invariance, more can also be included, such as the flipping of coordinate or field values.

 The simplest way to check asymmetry to a transformation like rotation or flip is to check if the scattering spectra $S$ are changed after applying such a transform.
 A more sophisticated way that can also quantify partial symmetries is to linearly decompose $\bar S$ into symmetric and asymmetric parts and then compute the fraction of asymmetric coefficients surviving the thresholding reduction.
-We further normalize this fraction by that in the full set:
+We further normalize this fraction by that in the full set to eliminate the dependence on image size:

 When it is zero, the random field $p(x)$ should be invariant to the transform up to the expressivity of our representation.
 For the five random fields analyzed in this study, we measure their asymmetry indices with respect to rotation and scaling.
 The corresponding anisotropy and scale dependence indices are (A) 0, 0.16 ; (B) 0, 0.53; (C) 0, 0.66; (D) 0.32, 0.45; (E) 0.28, 0.29.
-As expected, the cosmic lensing field (field A), which consists of haloes at all scales and strengths, is closest to isotropic and scale-free.
-The cosmic web (B) and 2D turbulence (C) fields are isotropic but have particular physical scales above which the field becomes Gaussian, so they are not scale-free.
+As expected, the cosmic lensing field (field A) is closest to isotropic and scale-free, because the scale range of the simulated field (approximately 80 Mpc in physical size) falls in the non-linear scale of cosmic structure formation and thus consists of peaks with all sizes and strengths.
+The cosmic web (B) and 2D turbulence (C) fields are isotropic but not scale-free, because they have particular physical scales above which the field becomes Gaussian: for cosmic web it is around 150 Mpc (25 pixel), and for turbulence it is the scale of driving force (32 pixel), both in the middle of the scale range of our simulations.
 The last two turbulence fields have anisotropic physical input, but the latter largely probes the `inertial regime' of turbulence, which is scale-free.